foreverlivingproducts-scandinavia/laravel-seeder/README.md

 What if you want to seed a production database with different data from what you use in development?
 What if you want to seed a table you've added to a database that is currently in production with new data?

-LaravelSeeder takes the database migration features in Laravel and extends them to database seeders, making them "migratable".
+Rocket Seeder takes the database migration features in Laravel and extends them to database seeders, making them "migratable".
 All of the functionality you have grown accustomed to with Laravel migrations have been mirrored and behave similarly for seeders.

 Requirements